Whatsapp Business API Pricing: What you need to know

 3) WhatsApp Business Platform

-WhatsApp Business API isn’t an app in itself.
-Instead, it’s a custom platform for developers to build a dedicated solution for each specific business.
+source: WhatsApp WhatsApp Business API isn't an app in itself.
+Instead, it's a custom platform for developers to build a dedicated solution for each specific business.
 Instead of just creating a profile, business managers work alongside a service provider to include WhatsApp in their software stack.
+Usually, bigger companies opt for the WhatsApp Business Platform due to the higher amount of chats.
+Besides, it can be adapted to more workflows, which is essential for enterprises.
+Related post: WhatsApp Web for Business

 Business App x WhatsApp Business API: key differences